-Raiders to honour late teammate Kato Ottio
+Raiders pay tribute to Kato Ottio

 Canberra Raiders players and staff will pay tribute to former teammate Kato Ottio at a memorial service on Thursday, while the club is considering fund-raising initiatives to provide financial support for his family in Papua New Guinea.